pradeepathota/scRNA-seq-for-Cancer-Biomarker-discovery/README.md

 # Connect to Quartz Cluster
 ssh username@quartz.uits.iu.edu

-# Set up the environment
+# Set up the environment it is not mandatory to create unless you require a specific environment to work in
 conda create -n new_environment_name conda activate new_environment_name conda install library_name